andrij200390/subscribe/README.md

 Name the service account and grant it a Project Role of Editor.
 Download the JSON file.

-Copy the contents of the file, and paste it as an option 'clientSecret' for the widget.
+Copy the file to the desired directoryю (example '/frontend/web/assets')

-The widget has a list of parameters: clientSecret - the contents of the file with Google descWidget - Text in the bar submitWidget - Button text placeholderWidget -Text in the email field
+The widget has a list of parameters: clientSecret - the path to the json file descWidget - Text in the bar submitWidget - Button text placeholderWidget -Text in the email field